 Megan Stewart and Amy Herman in Megan is Missing

 When the allegedly 17-year-old guy you’re chatting with online suggests meeting in person behind a diner, you should really think thrice about going.
-Not only is it a pretty lame first date that might send off the wrong signals about what kind of girl you are, it’s also dangerous.
-But, 14-year-old girls are stupid—especially Megan Stewart—so she doesn’t hesitate to go meet a stranger she met online.
-She disappears and her friend Amy becomes determined to find out what happened to her friend.
-Amy talks to the guy, he threatens her life, and then she lollygags around in a remote area where she can easily be kidnapped by the mysterious dude that is threatening her life.
+Not only is it a pretty lame first date that might send off the wrong signals, it’s also dangerous.
+But, 14-year-old girls are naive—especially Megan Stewart—so she doesn’t hesitate to go meet a stranger she met online.
+She disappears and her friend Amy becomes determined to find out what happened.
+Amy talks to the guy, he threatens her life, and then she lollygags around in a remote area where she can easily be kidnapped by the mysterious dude threatening her life.
 Things could have been avoided if there were some parental controls on their computers, and if the girls actually opened their eyes to the dangers in the world.
 I guess they don’t teach that in middle school.

 The moral of this story: Parents shouldn’t let their kids use the Internet, especially when they’re going away for the night.
 Amanda, who is 12, thought she was talking to a girl her age named Jessica.
 Her naivety led her to divulge too much personal information, which was like an open invitation to a pedophile.
 She practically handed herself over, wrapped in a bow when she told the stranger her parents would be gone for the night and she’d be alone.
-Despite feeling uneasy that night, Amanda never expressed her concerns to her older sister or called her parents because she was clearly a big girl who could handle it.
-But her dog couldn’t handle it and it cost him his life!
+Despite feeling uneasy that night, Amanda never expresses her concerns to her older sister or calls her parents because she is clearly a big girl who can handle it.
+But her dog can’t handle it and it cost him his life!
 Silly Amanda.